opensearch-project/project-website/_posts/2024-10-08-Internal-functioning-of-sorting-in-hybrid-query.md

 ## How to use sorting

-To use sorting, the user must add a sort clause to the the query in the search request.
+To use sorting, user must add a sort clause to the query in the search request.
 In this clause, you define the sorting criteria as shown in the example below:

 ```json
 {